We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • Does your business have a process to disseminate changes in the threat, out with your training/refresher training?

-• Are the elements of a positive security culture built into all of your training programmes?
+• Are the elements of a positive security culture built into all training programmes?

 • Are processes in place to enable and encourage all employees to report security-related incidents (with the option of anonymity)?

-• Does the organisation carry out regular Security Culture campaigns as part of the overall security awareness within the organisation, for all employees?
+• Does the organisation conduct regular Security Culture campaigns as part of the overall security awareness within the organisation, for all employees?
 Does this support your security awareness training and education for all employees across the organisation?

 Close Staff awareness and understanding